 Nina's Story

 Nina joined Watsi on March 13th, 2013.
-Eight years ago, Nina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nina's most recent donation traveled 8,700 miles to support Rajai, a 13-year-old student from Tanzania, to fund hand surgery.
+Nine years ago, Nina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nina's most recent donation traveled 8,600 miles to support Na, a six-year-old boy from Thailand, to fund surgery for a fracture.

 Impact